 Being at school is an intrinsic part of the learning process.
-Good attendance and punctuality is an important life skill, one valued by Duchesne High School.
+Good attendance and punctuality are important life skills valued by Duchesne High School.
 Students are considered absent whenever they are away from school during school hours except for school-sponsored or school-sanctioned co-curricular activities.
 Students who must be excused for medical, dental, funeral, or other reasons during school hours are considered absent.
 For these types of absences a written notice should be sent to the school in advance by a parent/guardian stating the time, length, and reason for absence.